valerie035/data-analytics-winter-2025/module_2/assignments/assignment_2.md

 For example:

-- [ ] What month did the most surveys get filled out? (create a pivot table using 'Registered' & counting the Contact ID values, grouped by month)
+- [X ] What month did the most surveys get filled out? (create a pivot table using 'Registered' & counting the Contact ID values, grouped by month)
-- [ ] What is the count and ratio of survey respondants that answered via computer vs phone?
+- [X ] What is the count and ratio of survey respondants that answered via computer vs phone?
-- [ ] What is the % of Alumni that were working vs not working at the time they started Tech-Moms
+- [X ] What is the % of Alumni that were working vs not working at the time they started Tech-Moms
 - [ ] What is the average number of years respondants had been out of the workforce?
 - [ ] What was the average starting pay at the time of starting Tech-Moms?
 - [ ] What percentage of respondants are currently employed?